 Rules Current Future Sitting All Examinations sat at the same time Can pass "piecemeal" Pathology and Clinical Radiology Written Examinations can be sat independent of each other.
 Written Examinations has two components, CR MCQ and Case Reporting, which must be sat together.
 Written Examinations must be passed before presenting for the OSCER.
-Number of attempts 4 consecutive opportunities Maximum consecutive opportunities: • Pathology - 3 • Written Examinations - 3 • OSCERS - 3 Passing Must reach a passing standard in each Examination / Viva Can pass Vivas "piecemeal" Written Examinations and OSCERS: For borderline candidates, WBAs and other Examinations will be considered when determining is a candidate has reached a passing standard (conceded pass).
+Number of attempts 4 consecutive opportunities from commencement of sitting Maximum of 6 consecutive sittings from when exams commenced (3 years) irrespective of FTE Maximum consecutive opportunities • Pathology - 3 • Written Examinations - 3 • OSCERS - 3 Passing Must reach a passing standard in each Examination / Viva Can pass Vivas "piecemeal" Written Examinations and OSCERS: For borderline candidates, WBAs and other Examinations will be considered when determining is a candidate has reached a passing standard (conceded pass).
 OSCERS: If 1 or 2 stations failed, only repeat those stations that were failed If 3 or more stations failed, repeat the whole OSCER.